 - If stored in outdoor containers for recycling, prevent drips and overflow when transferring and emptying containers. - Clean up spills promptly.
 Old grease can be loosened with a stiff brush.
-Spread cat litter over the area to be cleaned to absorb the grease.
+Spread absorbent material (e.g. cat litter) over the area to be cleaned to absorb the grease.
 Sweep up the absorbent and throw it away.